QbicSquid/gcc-openGL-debug/README.md

 Allows openGL error detection using function instrumentation in GCC C++ compiler.
-This uses glew but can be used with other c++ extention libraries.Error checking happens
+This uses glew, but can be used with other c++ extention libraries.Error checking happens
   1)after calling
   2)before exiting
 functions.